To me, this seems like very basic information.

 6. His address – for his unit stateside and overseas (if deployed)

 This information is not optional for you to know.
 You need all of this information if you are an immediate family member of a soldier.
-It will be much easier to get in contact with him and relay emergency information if you know these six items.
+Contacting him and relaying emergency information will be much easier if you know these six items.